-It was built in 1450 and was abandoned after about a century.
+Machu-Picchu was built in 1450.
+When the Spanish invaded the place, it was abandoned.
 It was declared a UNESCO heritage site in 1983.

 In recent times, a few popular concerts by Billy Joel, Elton John, and Paul McCartney were held in the Colosseum.

 Cristo Redentor, or Christ the Redeemer, is a massive statue of Jesus Christ in Rio De Janeiro, Brazil.

 The statue, built with concrete in 1931, has 6.2 million soapstone tiles on it.
 It took 11 years to complete the statue.

 The Art Deco statue was created by Polish-French sculptor Paul Landowski and built by the Brazilian engineer Heitor da Silva Costa, in collaboration with the French engineer Albert Caquot.
 The face was created by the Romanian artist Gheorghe Leonida.

 The statue is 125 feet tall, excluding the 22 feet pedestal on which it stands, and 92 feet wide.
 It is as tall as the mountains surrounding it.
 By comparison, it is approximately two-thirds the height of the Statue of Liberty.

 Jesus Christ has outstretched arms because the statue is a symbol of redemption.
 The arms have a span of 28 metres.